hello. we’re glad you’re

 Q – How should I treat an employee who is required to be isolated and confined to their home or ‘quarantined’?

-A – The FW Act does not have specific requirements addressing these circumstances.
-Employers should consider developing a policy to address this situation in advance, ensuring the policy operates within the confines of any express requirements, obligations or restrictions in the FW Act or in any applicable industrial instrument (such as an award or enterprise agreement).
+Otherwise, the FW Act does not have any provisions addressing these circumstances.
+Employers should therefore consider developing a policy to address this situation for all employees (i.e. including non-award employees), ensuring the policy operates within the confines of any express requirements, obligations or restrictions in the FW Act or in any applicable industrial instrument (such as an award or enterprise agreement).

 Employers should also consider the following options:

-Regardless, we anticipate many employers will have regard to the relevant circumstances relating to each impacted employee and put in place appropriate arrangements which are consistent with their entitlements, practices and workplace values.
+Regardless, we anticipate many employers will have regard to the relevant circumstances relating to each impacted employee and put in place appropriate arrangements.

 Q – Is an employee required to tell an employer they have been directed to isolate?

 A – Yes.
 In the absence of extraordinary circumstances, it is reasonable to expect employees to contact their employer as soon as practical if they are unable to attend work because they are required to be isolated at home or to enter quarantine because of exposure to COVID-19.
 Relevantly, employees are obligated to take reasonable practical steps to ensure their own health and safety and those of their co-workers.

 We recommend you expressly convey to employees that they must inform you if they are or have been instructed to isolate or are in the category of persons within the scope of any Government travel-related advisory restrictions.
 In these circumstances, it would not be unreasonable, and would be an appropriate safety control, to require such employees to stay at home and not permit them to attend at the workplace for a reasonable period or until such time that they can produce a medical clearance certifying them as fit and without risk to attend the workplace.